 Download the Google Maps App

-The app is available for use on Android and Apple phones and tablets and can also be accessed via the web at http://maps.google.com.
+The app is available for Android and Apple phones and tablets and can be accessed via the web.
 Android users who use such devices as the Samsung Galaxy or Note devices can visit Google Play to download.
 Follow the online instructions for downloading and installing the app.
 Private eyes who use Apple devices such as iPhones and iPads can download and install the app via iTunes.

-Note: Some features are not available in all countries, so be sure to investigate what is available in the area where you plan on conducting surveillance.
+Note: Some features are unavailable in all countries, so investigate what is available in the area where you plan to conduct surveillance.

 If you have questions about how to use Google Maps to plan surveillance projects.
 Please leave a message below.
 While you’re here, learn about other Private Investigator Apps and software for Private Eyes.